content-left-bg.png

 The approved shooting range must:

-Participants must wear personal protective equipment appropriate to the activity including eye protection (e.g. good quality safety glasses); hearing protection (minimum Class 4 ear plugs or ear muffs); suitably enclosed footwear and clothing that meets the range dress requirements.
+Participants must wear personal protective equipment appropriate to the activity including eye protection (e.g. good quality safety glasses); hearing protection (PDF, 1.6MB) (minimum class 4 ear plugs or ear muffs); suitably enclosed footwear and clothing that meets the range dress requirements.

 Equipment must be sized to match the ability and strength of students.